emberjs/website/source/guides/cookbook/helpers_and_components/creating_reusable_social_share_buttons.md

 component object.

-The component defines certain attributes of its HTML representation as bound to properties of the object through it's `attributeBindings` property.
+The component defines certain attributes of its HTML representation as bound to properties of the object through its `attributeBindings` property.
 When the values of these properties change, the component's HTML element's attributes will be updated to match the new values.